 In order for FDA to determine whether the tobacco products that are the subject of this order continue to be appropriate to promote the public health and continue to be expected to benefit the health of the population as a whole, your PMSS must include computational modeling of the impact of the MRTPs on population health.
-Such modeling must incorporate data and information collected through PMSS, including the percentage of former smokers who start using IQOS; the percentage of current smokers who start using IQOS and become dual users; the percentage of current smokers who switch completely to IQOS; the percentage of youth and young adults below the legal age of purchase who start using IQOS; and the percentage of individuals who start using IQOS and then initiate or re-initiate combusted cigarette smoking.
-Postmarket modeling must incorporate the latest information on acute and long-term health effects of using IQOS relative to combusted cigarette smoking in order to assess the short and long-term population health impacts of the marketing.
+Such modeling must incorporate data and information collected through PMSS, including the percentage of former smokers who start using VLNTM cigarettes; the percentage of current smokers who start using VLNTM cigarettes and become dual users; the percentage of current smokers who switch completely to VLNTM cigarettes; the percentage of youth and young adults under the federal minimum age of sale who start using VLNTM cigarettes; and the percentage of individuals who start using VLNTM cigarettes and then initiate or re-initiate NNC combusted cigarettes.
+Postmarket modeling must also incorporate the latest information on acute and long-term health effects of using the proposed MRTPs relative to NNC combusted cigarette smoking in order to assess the short and long-term population health impacts of the marketing.
 Your annual PMSS report must include: